DataDog/hiring-engineers/answers.md

 </br></br>
 <img src="images/downtime_1.png">
 </br></br>
 We also setup a weekend downtime schedule.
-This is to make sure we dont have any alert noise during Out of Office time.
-Depending on the monitor you would want to exclude critical alerts.
+This is to make sure we don't have any alert noise during Out of Office time.
+Depending on the monitor(s), you may want to exclude critical alerts from the downtime.
 </br></br>
 Once created we recieve an email
 </br></br>